Alexandrion109666/personal-stuff/project_vision.md

 The scope is to create a digital version of all the information about all medical examination, medical referal, schedule, clinic stuff data and all the necessary information for a specialized clinic dedicated to people with diabetes.

 ## Definitions, Acronyms, and Abbreviations
-All these informations is specified in project glossary.
+All these informations are specified in project glossary.

 ## References
 http://diabetmed.ro/#/